opengovsg/starter-kitty/packages/validators/README.md

 `options?`: `<Object>`

-- `baseUrl`: `<string>` - The base URL to use for relative URLs.
-If no base URL is provided, relative URLs will be considered invalid.
+- `baseOrigin`: `<string>` - The base origin to use for relative URLs.
+If no base origin is provided, relative URLs will be considered invalid.
+An origin does not include the path or query parameters.
+For example, a valid base origin is `https://example.com`.
 - `whitelist`: `<Object>`
   - `protocols`: `<string[]>` - A list of allowed protocols.
 If no protocols are provided, the validator will use the default protocols: `['http', 'https']`. **Caution: allowing `javascript` or `data` protocols can lead to XSS vulnerabilities.**
   - `hostnames`: `<string[]>` - A list of allowed hostnames.
 If no hostnames are provided, the validator will allow any hostname. **It is recommended to provide a list of allowed hostnames to prevent open redirects.**